-Last season, Richard was a member of the Zurich International Opera Studio; while there roles included Sicario Macbeth, Schabernak Le Grand Macabre and Bartolo Il Bariere di Siviglia.
-Also last season, Richard sang the role of Angelotti in a semi-staged version of Tosca at the Abu Dhabi Festival, at the invitation of Sir Bryn Terfel.
+In 2018/19, Richard was a member of the Zurich International Opera Studio; while there, roles included Sicario (Macbeth), Schabernak (Le Grand Macabre) and Bartolo (Il Bariere di Siviglia).
+Also that season, Richard sang the role of Angelotti in a semi-staged version of Tosca at the Abu Dhabi Festival, at the invitation of Sir Bryn Terfel.

 In the Summer of 2017, Richard was an artist with the Salzburg Festival Young Singers Project, appearing as Eiler in the Salzburg Festival Kinderoper: Der Schauspieldirektor.
 In June 2016, he debuted for Opera Holland Park, performing the role of Colline in Puccini’s La Bohème as part of the Christine Collins’ Young Artist Programme, a role he reprised in a concert performance with Northern Ireland Opera.